WhiteBoardDev/address-location-tool/README.md

 ### Adding a node via ALT

 Adding your first node to the database will require modifying two configuration files.
-The first configuration file is for your database configuration (conf/db.json).
-Start by editing the db.tpl file and add your firebase url and secret:
+The first configuration file is for your database configuration (`conf/db.json`).
+Start by editing the `conf/db.tpl` file and add your firebase url and secret:

      {
          "db": "firebase",